Let’s continue to tap into the benefits of taking a broad perspective on all kinds of harmful coercive patterns.

 In particular, a new reader is hit hard by her compelling comparison with how cults function.

 Her original report is well worth reading too.
+The phrase ‘the cult of parenthood’ hits the spot exactly.
 For those who have yet to read the book, this gives you the hard hit quickly and for free!!
 It was published in the Cultic Studies Review (2005), 4/1:

 To tempt you to read the full paper, here are her headings of the findings from that research, organised to show how closely the same features apply in Parental Alienation as they do in cults.